-* Cumulative performance metrics are updated quarterly based on state and local level reports.
-Therefore they do not reflect real-time data.
+Note: Cumulative performance metrics are updated quarterly based on state and local level reports.

 SAKI is enhancing the criminal justice response to sexual assault and ensuring justice for victims.
 SAKI funding will not only help link victims to advocates and needed services, but also help jurisdictions implement best practices and comprehensive reform to help bring perpetrators to justice and increase safety in communities by preventing future sexual assaults.

 Funded by the Bureau of Justice Assistance, the Sexual Assault Kit Initiative aims to create a coordinated community response that ensures just resolution to sexual assault cases.
 Through this program, funding is provided to support multidisciplinary community response teams engaged in the comprehensive reform of jurisdictions approaches to sexual assault cases resulting from evidence found in previously unsubmitted sexual assault kits.